 now moved it to a more prominent position so it gets my attention.

 My younger brigade started using it so I was forced to conform and take

 I notice that many vendors now use messenger as a platform service and I include Microsoft Outlook as an example.

 This drives greater use of the product to the users.
 Interactive games and a few other great add-ons as well.

-I see Instagram in a different field as with Facebook which has a message ability but neither are mainstream messaging.
+I see Instagram in a different field as Facebook which has a message ability but neither is mainstream messaging.

 I don’t downplay either service they just play in a different Playpen.

 Email is not going anywhere just yet.
 I continue to use Email on a daily basis and still achieve good returns as I do with SMS but we should always be prepared for the rise and fall of products.

 Will Messenger take over from Email by Peter Hanley